Covariantly functorial wrapped Floer theory on Liouville sectors: Open-closed map for Liouville sectors

 Finally, note that there are quasi-isomorphisms functorial in $\sigma$:

-namely the first map is given by collapsing the $\hocolim$ (a quasi-isomorphism by two applications of Lemma \ref{finalobjectII}), and the second map is a quasi-isomorphism by Lemma \ref{HHquotientisomorphism}.
+Each of the first two maps is given by collapsing the relevant $\hocolim$, i.e.\ they are given by the obvious pushforward on the vertices of the indexing simplicial set and by zero on all positive dimensional simplices (note that $CC_\bullet(\OO_\sigma,\W_\sigma)$ is strictly functorial in $\sigma$).
+These are quasi-isomorphisms by Lemma \ref{finalobjectII}.
+The last map is a quasi-isomorphism by Lemma \ref{HHquotientisomorphism}.
 We have thus defined the desired quasi-isomorphism between \eqref{hochschildcolimit} and $CC_\bullet(\W_\sigma)$ as diagrams $\Sigma\to\Ch$. \end{proof}